brian-watkins/elmer/README.md

 ```
 fakeTaskPerform : Time -> (Time -> msg) -> Task Never Time -> Cmd msg
 fakeTaskPerform time tagger _ =
-  Command.stub (tagger time)
+  Command.fake (tagger time)
 ```

-Here, we use `Elmer.Platform.Command.stub` to create a command whose effect is the message we provide.
+Here, we use `Elmer.Platform.Command.fake` to create a command whose effect is the message we provide.
 This lets us specify exactly what time should be returned for the purpose of our test.

 Now we update our test to override `Task.perform` with `fakeTaskPerform`.
 We use two functions to do this:

-- `Elmer.Platform.Command.override` allows us to specify which `Cmd`-generating function to override and provide the alternate implementation.
+- `Elmer.Platform.stub` allows us to specify which `Cmd`-generating function to override and provide the alternate implementation.
-- `Elmer.Platform.Command.use` ensures that, during the appropriate portion of our test, `Cmd`-generating functions will be replaced with the alternate implementations we specify.
+- `Elmer.Platform.use` ensures that, during our test, the relevant `Cmd`-generating function will be replaced with the alternate implementation we specify.

 ```
 timeAppTests : Test